benjlis/eabcc-presentation/slides.md

 # Software we built with the grant

 ---
-## Basic fact:
+## Until we have something like PDF/mail:
-As information is lost when emails are exported to PDF, it is always preferable to process email via MBOX, PST, or IMAP.
+It will be preferable for archivists to process email using MBOX, PST, or IMAP because structure and information is lost on export to PDF.

 ## Our hypothesis:
-If no such access is available, there is often enough information in an email PDF to create a proxy of the original emails acceptable for use in an email archive.
+If the above options are not available, there is often enough information in an email PDF to create a proxy of the original that is good enough for processing.

 ---
 # pdf2mbox